public class GooseAdapter implements Quackable {

 - This declares a member variable named

-of type Goose
+goose of type Goose.

 - It represents the goose that is being adapted to quack.